|

 Will

-you reduce the price as it's been a month and you've got to get rid of it
+you reduce the price as it's been a few months and you've got to get rid of it

 sometime?
 No, sorry.
 When it has been around a while and noone wants it then